Biography

 Her films have screened at venues such as the Hirshhorn Museum, the Museum of Fine Arts in Boston, the National Museum of Women in the Arts, and at film festivals such as the Margaret Mead Film Festival, the Black Maria Film Festival, Slamdance Film Festival, and BlackStar Film Festival.
 Gulati’s award-winning documentary film I Am was broadcasted on public television and cable TV in the U.S. and Portugal.
 Her documentary film Nalini by Day, Nancy by Night, was broadcast on television in the U.S., Canada, Europe, Australia, New Zealand, South Asia, and North Africa.

-Gulati is a Guggenheim Fellow in the area of film and has received support for her work from the Creative Capital Foundation, Center for Asian American Media (CAAM), Third Wave Foundation, Tribeca All Access, and World Studio Foundation.
+Gulati is a Guggenheim Fellow and has received support for her work from the Creative Capital Foundation, Center for Asian American Media (CAAM), Third Wave Foundation, Tribeca All Access, and World Studio Foundation.
 She’s also won awards and recognition from the Robert Giard Memorial Fellowship, the Virginia Museum of Fine Arts Fellowship, the Theresa Pollak Prize for Excellence in the Arts, and VCU School of the Arts Faculty Award of Excellence.

 artist statement

-As a Queer South Asian woman living in the United States, I have found myself particularly interested in the politics of “representation” in mass media.
-I find myself drawn to the kind of self, subject, and subjectivity portrayed in film.
-These are issues that I have grappled with and continue to explore in my own creative work.
+As a Queer South Asian woman living in the United States, I am deeply interested in the politics of “representation” in mass media.
+I am drawn to the kind of self, subject, and subjectivity portrayed in moving image-making.
+These are issues that I have grappled with and continue to explore in my creative work.

-As for content, I am particularly interested in working on issues of identity, in exploring not just neatly defined categories of race, class, gender, and sexuality but more the intersections, overlaps, and spaces in between these categories.
-This approach translates itself into decisions in formal aesthetic choices too.
+As for content, I am particularly interested in working on issues of identity, in exploring not just neatly defined categories of race, class, caste, gender, and sexuality but more the intersections, overlaps, and spaces in between these categories.

-I find myself questioning, pushing, and crossing boundaries of genre (as a form) by mixing traditional “documentary” with “fictional narratives” or even making the “fictional” aspect of “documentary” more transparent.
-More recently, I have been toying with a layered approach of telling and re-telling “a story” from multiple points-of-views aiming to stretch “representations” into “re-presentations”.
+Since I’m interested in these intersectionalities, I often question, push, and transgress boundaries of genre (as a form) by mixing traditional “documentary” with “fictional narratives” or even making the “fictional” aspect of “documentary” storytelling more transparent.
+I recognize that stories can be told from multiple viewpoints and enjoy exploring the layers of telling and re-telling “a story” from different points-of-views, stretching “representations” into “re-presentations”.
+My work is influenced by experimental filmmaking and “alternative” perspectives by artists from the Global South.
 Ultimately, my goal is to not only find innovative ways of storytelling, but also to create films as organizing tools, in the hope of making this a safe, sustainable, and just world.

 Sonali Gulati